scala-ide/scala-ide.github.com/blog/_posts/2013-09-06-release-notes-3.0.2-RC01.md

 In its first release, it provided [support for Find Occurrences for members (vals, vars and methods)](http://scala-ide.org/blog/release-notes-3.0.1-RC01.html#scala_search).
 The spotlight of this new release is Type Hierarchy support, allowing you to easily visualize the inheritance relations existing among types.
 Read the [documentation](http://scala-ide.org/docs/current-user-doc/features/navigating/type-hierarchy.html) for a short explanation on how to use this new feature.
 Honestly, how have we been living without Type Hierarchy for all this time?

+On the road there have also been a few bugfixes.
+The most noticeable one is that the workspace is no longer locked while indexing the project.
+Please, check out the [changelog][scala-search-changelog] for more details.

 ## Play for Eclipse 0.4.1